Josh Allen throws 2 TD passes as Bills smother Titans 14-7

 INJURIES

 Bills center Mitch Morse was taken to the locker room from the sideline by cart late in the first half.
 Jon Feliciano replaced him for the third quarter.
-LB Matt Milano hurt a hamstring, and rookie right tackle Cody Ford and DE Trent Murphy both were evaluated for head injuries.
+LB Matt Milano hurt a hamstring, and rookie right tackle Cody Ford and DE Trent Murphy both were evaluated for head injuries in the second half.

 Titans cornerback Chris Milton hurt his calf and did not return.